csckcac/platform/products/as/modules/distribution/README.txt

-WSO2 AppServer ${appserver.version}
+WSO2 Application Server ${appserver.version}
 ---------------

 ${buildNumber}

-Welcome to the WSO2 AppServer ${appserver.version} release
+Welcome to the WSO2 Application Server ${appserver.version} release

-WSO2 AppServer is an Enterprise ready application server based on the award-winning WSO2 Carbon framework.
+WSO2 Application Server is an Enterprise ready application server based on the award-winning WSO2 Carbon framework.
 Being the successor of the WSO2 Web Services Application Server(WSAS), WSO2 Application Server(AS) now supports web application deployment and management in addition to its award winning web services management capabilities.
-Coupled with WSO2 Carbon Authentication/Authorization feature, now users can manage their applications that ranges from web services, business processes to web applications in a unified manner within the AppServer management console itself.
-WSO2 AppServer uses Apache Tomcat, the widely used servlet container as its underlying web application contaner.
+Coupled with WSO2 Carbon Authentication/Authorization feature, now users can manage their applications that ranges from web services, business processes to web applications in a unified manner within the Application Server management console itself.
+WSO2 Application Server uses Apache Tomcat, the widely used servlet container as its underlying web application contaner.

-AppServer provides a comprehensive Web services server platform, using Axis2 as its Web services framework and provide many value additions on top of Axis2.
+Application Server provides a comprehensive Web services server platform, using Axis2 as its Web services framework and provide many value additions on top of Axis2.
 It can expose services using both SOAP and REST models and supports a comprehensive set of WS-* specifications such as WS-Security, WS-Trust, WS-SecureConversation, WS-Reliable Messaging, WS-Addressing, WS-Policy, WS-SecurityPolicy, etc.